 - QA evaluations are pushed to agents in real-time

-In the midst of so much call centre technological innovation with strides in artificial intelligence, live chat, social media customer service efforts, and mobile-readiness, call centres must be fast to adapt.
+In the midst of so much call center technological innovation with strides in artificial intelligence, live chat, social media customer service efforts, and mobile-readiness, call centers must be fast to adapt.
 Customer expectations are exceedingly high and getting higher.

 In this 10 Predictions for 2017 study by Brainfood, consultant Martin-Hill Wilson points out that a growing portion of customers agree or strongly agree that a business should respond or be available 24 hours a day, seven days a week.

-It may be useful to keep this in mind as we review call centre QA tactical frameworks and look towards a larger goal-oriented picture.
+It may be useful to keep this in mind as we review call center QA tactical frameworks and look towards a larger goal-oriented picture.

 A Tactical Thought Process

 Moving from Operational to Tactical means the internal conversation has to change.
-The diagram below illustrates the typical thought process that you need to go through when redesigning your QA framework.
+The diagram below illustrates the typical thought process that you need to go through when redesigning your call center QA framework.

-More in-depth than operational call centre QA goals, tactical goals are much more focused on growth and scalability than on processes and workflows for example.
+More in-depth than operational call center QA goals, tactical goals are much more focused on growth and scalability than on processes and workflows for example.